josefsbreakfast/Polaris-Protocol/Disruption_Kit/Big_Picture_Protocols/🌀_System_Governance/🌍_National_Storytime/🇷🇺🇬🇧_the_russia_of_the_west_the_uk_of_the_east.md

 ---

-# 🏛️ I. Britain And Russia Are Both Old Layered States
+## 🏛️ Britain And Russia Are Both Old Layered States

 Both Britain and Russia developed as:
 - historically layered,